AAbella7529/AAbella7529/README.md

 👋  Thanks for following.

-I am a tech and AI enthusiast's currently busy upskilling / reskilling in Coding, AI and Cyber Security and I am learning new things.
+I am a tech and AI enthusiast's currently busy upskilling / reskilling in Coding, AI and Cyber Security and I am learning new things everyday.

 Looking to transition in AI or Cyber Security and unlock my Tech Career Potential.